Vyral/sandy-eagon-blog/_drafts/dont-become-a-hog-in-this-market.md

 title: Don’t Become a Hog in This Market
 tags:
   - Home Seller Tips
 excerpt: 'I met an awesome couple about a month ago who were looking to sell their condo and buy a home with more space.
-When we got ready to price their condo, we looked at what the most recent sales numbers were...'
+When we got ready to price their condo, we looked at what the most recent sales numbers were.
+We listed for the same as the last identical sale, knowing that the market would bring the price up all on its own.'
 enclosure:
 pullquote: 'To our surprise, the appraisal came in at $250,000.'
 enclosure_type: video/mp4